aejsmith/kiwi/documentation/readme.txt

 README
 ======

-fSee http://kiwi.alex-smith.me.uk/ for more details.
+See http://kiwi.alex-smith.me.uk/ for more details.